zibous/lovelace-graph-chart-card/README.md

 # Lovelace - graph-chartjs-card

-Chart.js card `Version 1.0.3` for Home Assistant -  Visualize your data in 8 different ways; each of them animated and customisable.
+Chart.js card `Version 1.0.4` for Home Assistant -  Visualize your data in 8 different ways; each of them animated and customisable.

-> DEVELOPER PREVIEW VERSION, CHART.JS BETA NOT FINAL I'm still looking for help and would be happy if someone would get in touch to help me complete and improve (data processing, display / color selection charts ...) the graph-chartjs-card.
+> DEVELOPER PREVIEW VERSION, CHART.JS v3.0.0-beta.6 NOT FINAL
+I'm still looking for help and would be happy if someone would get in touch to help me complete and improve (data processing, display / color selection charts ...) the graph-chartjs-card.